MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/winrs.md

 ---
 title: winrs
-description: Reference topic for winrs, which allows you to manage and execute programs remotely. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for winrs, which allows you to manage and execute programs remotely. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article